 Financing and Payment of International Transactions

-Particpants will learn the advantages and disadvantages of prepayment, and will delve into various other methods of payment including documentary collections, commercial letters of credit (including confirmed and unconfirmed), open account credit terms and standby letters of credit.
+Participants will learn the advantages and disadvantages of prepayment, and will delve into various other methods of payment including documentary collections, commercial letters of credit (including confirmed and unconfirmed), open account credit terms and standby letters of credit.
 Several programs will be discussed in detail including the Export-Import Bank of the United States (Ex-Im Bank), pre-export financing options and foreign buyer financing options.
-A variety of additional terms and resources will be presented, including the Small Business Administration (“SBA”), the Overseas Private Investment Corporation (“OPIC”), the U.S. Trade Development Agency, the Private Export Funding Corporation (“PEFCO”), the Foreign Receivable Insurance from the private sector, export trading companies, forfaiting and factoring.
+A variety of additional terms and resources will be presented, including the Small Business Administration (“SBA”), the Overseas Private Investment Corporation (“OPIC”), the U.S. Trade Development Agency, the Private Export Funding Corporation (“PEFCO”), the Foreign Receivable Insurance from the private sector, export trading companies, forfeiting and factoring.

 NAFTA Business and Market Entry Strategies

 This workshop will provide an overview of the NAFTA, it's significance to Mexico- and US-based companies, and opportunities for both trade and investment in the NAFTA region.
 The workshop leader will discuss strategies for taking advantage of the NAFTA to remain globally competitive and will present business and consumer market trends, market-entry evaluations, and logistical and tariff considerations.
 In addition, strategies for how businesses use rules of origin and multinational sourcing will be addressed, along with several specific examples of operational cost and tariff modeling in company market entry strategies.